xxao/linque/README.md

 # True
 ```

-### .argsort(reverse)
+### .argsort(key, reverse)
-Returns items indices that would sort current sequence by using default comparer.
-This call fully evaluates current
+Returns items indices that would sort current sequence by using default comparer or specified item's key.
+This call
-sequence.
-This functionality is also available as a *linque.argsort(sequence, reverse)* utility function.
+fully evaluates current sequence.
+This functionality is also available as a *linque.argsort(sequence, key, reverse)*
+utility function.

 ```python
 data = (3, 1, 2)